Place a limit on out-of-pocket costs in Medicare Part D

 Out-of-pocket costs for prescription medications should be capped by instituting monthly or annual limits.

-Congress and the Centers for Medicare and Medicaid Services should set a limit on the amount Medicare beneficiaries must spend out-of-pocket on prescription drugs.
+The PAN Foundation is proud to have been a leading voice over the past 10 years advocating for and championing this reform.
+Through our efforts, we urged Congress and the Centers for Medicare & Medicaid Services to set a limit on the amount Medicare beneficiaries must spend out-of-pocket on prescription drugs.

-A monthly or annual cap would facilitate access to needed treatments, protect patients from high out-of-pocket costs, and help beneficiaries predict and plan for these costs throughout the year.
+A monthly or annual cap increases access to needed treatments, protects patients from high out-of-pocket costs, and helps beneficiaries predict and plan for these costs throughout the year.

-Why a cap is needed in Medicare Part D
+Why is a cap needed for Medicare Part D?

-Medicare beneficiaries are the only group of insured people in the U.S. that is not protected by a cap on annual out-of-pocket costs, forcing many to make difficult trade-offs or to forgo treatment altogether.
+Until this reform went into effect, Medicare beneficiaries were the only group of insured people in the U.S. that is not protected by a cap on annual out-of-pocket costs, forcing many to make difficult trade-offs or to skip treatment altogether.

-Some patients who require expensive but life-saving medications can incur thousands of dollars throughout the year in out-of-pocket costs for their prescriptions.
+Without this cap, some patients who require expensive but life-saving medications have incurred thousands of dollars throughout the year in out-of-pocket costs for their prescriptions.